AGRINFO AGRINFO logo

 What are the major implications for exporting countries?

-The CS3D requires large companies operating in the EU to engage with all stakeholders (exporters, processes, producers) that are directly and indirectly involved in their supply chain, including any located outside of the EU.
-It could require all actors in the supply chain to collect and provide information to be used by the large companies to demonstrate that they meet their due diligence obligations.
+Under the original CS3D text, large companies operating in the EU were required to engage with all stakeholders (exporters, processors, producers) directly and indirectly involved in their supply chain, including any located outside the EU.
+It would have required all actors in the supply chain to collect and provide information directly to large companies to demonstrate that they meet their due diligence obligations.

-Under the European Commission’s latest proposal to amend the CS3D, the requirements would be less stringent, and only producers and processors that are directly supplying the large companies would generally be required to collect and provide information.
+Under this proposal to amend the CS3D, the requirements would in principle be less stringent, as only producers and processors that are directly supplying large companies would generally be required to collect and provide this information.
+However, where a company has plausible information suggesting that adverse impacts have arisen or may arise in the operations of an indirect business partner, the large company must carry out an in-depth assessment of the indirect supplier.

 Recommended Actions